mars-protocol/hub/tests/e2e/MANUAL.md

 ### Objective

-The demo is successful if we can:
+The test is considered successful if we can:

 - Register an interchain account owned by marsd envoy module on wasmd
 - Send coins from marsd community pool to the ICA